TaranVH/LOGOS/README.md

 > Note: If a logo corresponds both to the product and the name of the company that owns it, the logo belongs in either the Programs and Games category or Products category (notable examples are Netflix and Hulu)

+Each logo is sorted into its directory.
+If a logo has other types of logos, they will be listed as children of the parent logo entry in the list.

 - API
   - DirectX 12
   - OpenCL